rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 [ioresult]: ../std/io/type.Result.html
 [result]: ../std/result/enum.Result.html

+The `Result` types are [enum]s, which is short for *enumeration*.
+An enumeration is a type that can have a fixed set of values, which are called the `enum`'s *variants*.
+We will be covering enums in more detail in Chapter XX.

+For `Result`, the variants are `Ok` or `Err`. `Ok` means the operation was successful, and inside the `Ok` variant is the successfully generated value.
+`Err` means the operation failed, and the `Err` contains information about how or why the operation failed.

+[enum]: enums.html

 The purpose of these `Result` types is to encode error handling information.
 Values of the `Result` type, like any type, have methods defined on them.
-In this case, `io::Result` has an [`expect()` method][expect] that takes a value it’s called on, and if it isn’t a successful result, will cause our program to crash and display the message that we passed as an argument to `expect()`.
+In this case, `io::Result` has an [`expect()` method][expect] that we can call.
+If this instance of `io::Result` is an `Err` value, `expect()` will cause our program to crash and display the message that we passed as an argument to `expect()`.
+In this case, if the `read_line()` method returns an `Err`, it would likely be the result of an error coming from the underlying operating system.
+If this instance of `io::Result` is an `Ok` value, `expect()` will take the return value that `Ok` is holding out of the `Ok` and return just that value to us so that we can use it.
+In this case, that value will be what the user entered into standard input.

 [expect]: ../std/result/enum.Result.html#method.expect

-If we don't call this method, our program will compile, but we’ll get a warning:
+If we don't call `expect()`, our program will compile, but we’ll get a warning:

 ```bash
 $ cargo build